Google shipped OKF. Kage keeps it true.

 Every MCP agent.
 Built in the open.

-kage install auto-detects and wires everything on your machine.
+kage install auto-detects your agents — wiring Claude Code and Codex directly, and printing a paste-in MCP snippet for the rest.
 Claude Code users can also /plugin marketplace add kage-core/Kage.

 Free where it matters.
 Verified everywhere.